Coder4916/ceb_art/README.md

 #### 1. **Header**

-- The header consists of a [main image](https://www.pexels.com/photo/set-of-modern-gadgets-on-table-5861322/), title and navigation bar.
-The nav-bar includes three nav-links on the right hand side that link to each site page.
-The header occupies 100% width of the site.
+- The header occupies 100% width of the site and consists of a [main image](https://www.pexels.com/photo/abstact-design-of-different-colors-2881262/), title and search bar.
+The nav-bar contains a logo and three nav-links on the left that link to each site application, with user profile and shopping cart links on the right.

 - The navigation bar is fully responsive on all device sizes.
 On desktop view, the user can see all nav-links, while on a smaller device, these collapse to a [Bootstrap Hamburger](https://getbootstrap.com/docs/5.3/components/navbar/#toggler) menu.